g0v-it/ontologies/mef/README.md

 ## The mef vocabulary

-The mef Vocabulary extends the [Financial Report](http://linkeddata.center/botk-fr/v1) and [SKOS](http://www.w3.org/2004/02/skos/core) vocabularies.
+The mef Vocabulary extends the [Financial Report](http://linkeddata.center/botk-fr/v1), the [SKOS](http://www.w3.org/2004/02/skos/core), and the [DCAT](https://www.dati.gov.it/content/dcat-ap-it-v10-profilo-italiano-dcat-ap-0) (according with DCAT-AP_IT v1.0 profile) vocabularies.

 The namespace for *g0v mef ontology* is *http://w3id.org/g0v/it/mef#* and the suggested prefix is *mef:*